gresockj/bbende.github.com/_posts/2016-08-31-apache-nifi-1.0.0-kerberos-authentication.md

 ### SPNEGO

 Using SPNEGO requires some extra configuration in your browser.

+#### Firefox

-I am using Firefox which requires going to the about:config page and setting the following properties:
+Using Firefox requires going to the about:config page and setting the following properties:

 <img src="{{ BASE_PATH }}/assets/images/nifi-kerberos/03-firefox-config.png" class="img-thumbnail">